-Zach Friedhof is a Troubadour of Peace from Akron Ohio.
+Zach Friedhof is a Troubadour of Peace originally from from Akron Ohio, now residing in the Teton Mountains of Wyoming.
 His music is an uplifting blend of folk & soul immersed in love.

-In addition, Zach has released four Kirtan records (Jai Ma Vol 1-4), which he leads weekly in person and through Facebook Live.
+In addition, Zach has released 5 Kirtan records (Jai Ma Vol 1-5).
+He led weekly chanting in person and through Facebook Live for 2 years.
 He is a yogi, leads meditation and is a co-director of the Yoga Summit of Ohio.
-He also co-created and is the Executive Director of the Big Love Network, which seeks community uplift and engagement though neighbor-led neighborhood initiatives involving arts, skills, and gatherings.
+He also co-created and is the Executive Director of the Big Love Network, which focuses on environmental health equity and justice through community uplift and engagement though neighbor-led neighborhood initiatives involving arts, skills, and gatherings.
 As a photographer, his first book of meditations and photography, Tiny Meditations, was released 2016, and has since released 3 more books of photography and meditations / poetry.

 Performances with his high energy band Zach & the Bright Lights (Neil Keating, Charlie Trenta, Michael Marotta and Drew Thornberry) get the body and soul moving!

-His prior release, Guideline, was written about his mother's passing, and his struggles with that expereince.
+In 2021, he released, Guideline, which was written about his mother's passing, and his struggles with that expereince.